-Summary of the Contents of the Last Will and Testament of Michael Joseph Jackson
+Summary of the Contents of the Michael Jackson's Will

-When Michael Jackson died unexpectedly on June 25, 2009, he left behind three minor children, Michael Joseph "Prince" Jackson, Jr., Paris Katherine Michael Jackson, and Prince Michael "Blanket" Jackson II, and, fortunately for them, an estate plan including a Last Will and Testament and a Revocable Living Trust.
+Michael Jackson left three minor children when he died unexpectedly on June 25, 2009: Michael Joseph "Prince" Jackson, Jr., Paris Katherine Michael Jackson, and Prince Michael "Blanket" Jackson II.
+Fortunately for them, Jackson also left an estate plan that included a last will and testament and a revocable living trust.

-- A longtime attorney for the Jackson family, John Branca, music executive John McClain, and accountant Barry Siegel are named to serve as Co-Executors of the will.
-Since Mr. Siegel signed a letter on August 26, 2003, in which he declined to serve as an executor, only John Branca and John McClain were appointed to serve as the Co-Executors and are still currently serving as such.
+John Branca, a longtime attorney for the Jackson family, was named to serve as co-executor of the estate along with music executive John McClain and accountant Barry Siegel.
+But Mr. Siegel signed a letter on August 26, 2003 in which he declined to serve, so only John Branca and John McClain were appointed.

-- If Katherine Jackson is unable or unwilling to serve as the children's guardian, then Diana Ross (yes, that Diana Ross) is named to serve as the backup guardian.
-What about Debbie Rowe, who is the natural parent of two of Jackson's three children?
-She and Katherine Jackson reached an agreement in August 2009 which allowed Katherine Jackson to serve as the guardian for all three of the children, and she still serves as their guardian today.
+And what about Debbie Rowe, the biological mother of two of Jackson's three children?
+She and Katherine Jackson reached an agreement in August 2009 which allowed Katherine to serve as the guardian of all three of the children.

-- Contrary to popular belief, a will is not required to list anything about the nature of the testator's assets or net worth, and such is the case for Michael Jackson's will.
+Contrary to popular belief, a will is not required to list anything about the nature of the testator's assets or net worth, and this was the case for Michael Jackson's will.